Parmeggiani-Lab/elfin-ui/README.md

 ### TODO: Nice-to-Haves
  * Pull-Join: join two module networks by pulling first selected network to the second one.
-	 * First check compatibility
+	 1. Check compatibility
-	 * Then simply do a frame re-shift for all objs in first network based on the selected module
+	 2. Then do a frame re-shift for all objs in first network based on the selected module
+	 * Allow pull-join having one side being symmetric core?
  * Allow user to confirm deletion when collision is detected.
 Collision detection using single module 3D models are not very accurate (currently each module is shruken to 85% before checking).

 ### TODO: Maybe?